coinjar/bsb/README.md

 # The BSB Gem

+**Note:** This gem is a fork of zhoutong/bsb which seems to no longer be maintained.
+Futhermore, this gem requires manual updates to keep the data fresh.
+It is our intention to eventually update this gem to remove manual processing.

 A Bank State Branch (BSB) number is a code that identifies banks and branches in Australia.
 This gem provides an easy-to-use lookup utility and an ActiveModel validator for use in any Rails project.

 This gem aims to provide a scalable and developer-friendly solution for BSB lookup and validation.
 If you are building a financial application targeting Australian customers, properly validating BSB numbers is an essential component of a hassle-free user experience.